 The support troops also include a Global Mission office deputation/home assignment secretary who makes up speaking schedules for missionaries on home assignment.
 Setting up a year's worth of services can be complicated.
-A missionary on home assignment will speak in 150 to 200 services during the year.
-A secretary in Kansas City saves the missionary endless hours of letter writing, high overseas telephone bills, and poring over calendars.
+A missionary on home assignment may speak in 150 to 200 services during the year.
+A secretary in Kansas City saves the missionary endless hours of letter writing, making phone calls, sending emails, and poring over calendars.
 That secretary's work frees the Nazarene missionary to spend his time in cross-cultural ministry.

 NATIONAL LEADERSHIP.
 I often get asked: "What did you do as a missionary?
 Did you pastor a church?"

 Barbara and I served in Italy for about 10 years.
 Today, competent Italian Nazarenes lead the Church of the Nazarene on that European peninsula.
-Because the district is small, World Evangelism Fund helps support the district superintendent.
-In the Caribbean, not one of Haiti's 900 Nazarene churches get regular outside support for their pastors.
-Some district superintendents' salaries in Haiti are, however, subsidized by World Evangelism Fund.
+Because the district is small, the World Evangelism Fund helps support the district superintendent.
+In the Caribbean, not one of Haiti's 800 Nazarene churches gets regular outside support for their pastors.
+Some district superintendents' salaries in Haiti are, however, subsidized by the World Evangelism Fund.
 Such strong Nazarene leadership is emerging around the globe.
 With World Evangelism Fund support, people of many tribes and tongues are leading Nazarene world outreach.

 World Evangelism Fund help reaches to include Nazarene Bible College in Colorado Springs as well as its 16 extension centers across the United States.
-World Evangelism Fund helps support two graduate seminaries.
+The World Evangelism Fund helps support graduate seminaries.
 One of these is in Manila, training leaders for Asia.
-The other one is in Kansas City.
+Another is in Kansas City, MO.

 THRUST TO THE CITIES.
 Fourteen cities in our world each have 10 million or more people in them.
 Forty-six others each have more than 4 million.
-Such mega cities are special mission fields all by themselves.
+Such megacities are unique mission fields in themselves.
 Our major missions thrusts in the 21st century will be in the battle for the souls of these cities.

-For a few years our campaign to evangelize the cities centered on our Thrust to the Cities program.
-Each year, one or more world class cities was highlighted.
-Basic funds for these thrusts -- be they in Berlin, Paris, Sao Paulo, Toronto, or Chicago -- came from World Evangelism Fund.
+For a few years, our efforts to evangelize the cities centered on our Thrust to the Cities program.
+Each year, one or more world-class cities was highlighted.
+Basic funds for these thrusts -- be they in Berlin, Paris, Sao Paulo, Toronto, or Chicago -- came from the World Evangelism Fund.

 GENERAL SUPERINTENDENTS.
 Support of our six general superintendents, who are important elements in Nazarene world outreach, comes from the World Evangelism Fund.
 Back in the 1920s Nazarene leaders decided that a general superintendent would preside over all Nazarene district assemblies everywhere.
 This put all districts worldwide on equal footing.
 It was a major step whose effects would finally burst upon us in the 1970s with internationalization.